 But if you were worried that Biff got a hold of Doc Brown’s time machine and took the Sports Almanac back to 1955, I don’t really know what to tell you.

-I can tell you, though, what makes this all a lot worse.
+I can tell you, though, what makes this all worse.
 Which is that Gilbert, Rock Gaming/Caesars, and the government and quasi-governmental officials responsible for the RTA page looking like this are brazen enough to have taken the stance that this RTA/Horseshoe partnership doesn’t constitute an advertisement.
 Which is the only explanation for why the RTA’s web page doesn’t contain any reference to the “problem gambling hotline number” that Ohio law requires each casino advertisement to “clearly and conspicuously state.”

 Which is what the most expensive election campaign in Ohio history gets you.
 Cleveland’s favorite sports owner.
 If only Gilbert owned all the teams.
 Go Cavs, and go go go to the Horseshoe Casino.